grrrwaaa/gct753/src/pages/evolutionary.md

 Steps 2-5 may be run in lock-step, or asynchronously with overlapping individual life-spans.

+### Caveats

+Artificial evolution generates results with randomness, without formal proofs.
+It may take a long time or a lot of processing power to find a satisfactory result, or may not reach a result at all.

 ### Genetic representation

 The representation of the genotype, and mechanisms of development, genetic transfer and variation, must be provided by the author.
 Many systems represent genetic information as a sequence of data, such as a string of characters or binary digits.
 Some systems use more elaborate structures (trees, networks) that are reducible to sequences.
 In artificial evolution an obvious analogy of the genotype-as-code and phenotype-as-running-program underlies most systems.
 Fewer systems provide full models of development and genetic transfoer, assuming instead a relatively predictable translation.
 Some systems explicity encode numeric values in the genotype (this is not naturalistic).